llvm/llvm-project/clang/docs/StandardCPlusPlusModules.rst

   #endif

-If the number of source files is small, everything can be put in the private module fragment directly.
-(It is recommended to add conditional includes to the source files too).
+If the number of source files is small, everything can be put in the private module fragment directly (it is recommended to add conditional includes to the source files as well).
 However, compile time performance will be bad if there are a lot of source files to compile.

 **Note that the private module fragment can only be in the primary module interface unit and the primary module interface unit containing the private